 - Chest pain

-- Bluish color on the lips or skin
+- Bluish colour on the lips or skin

 - Swelling of the ankles, legs and in the later stages of the abdomen

 Many doctors haven’t been able to attribute the true cause of this high blood pressure in the lungs.
 Some suggest that even our genes play a crucial role in contracting this condition.
 Many doctors have also found that other bodily conditions can cause this problem.